morizotter/SwiftRefresher/README.md

 ### Manual Installation

-To install SwiftyDrop without a dependency manager, please add all of the files in `/SwiftRefresher` to your Xcode Project.
+To install SwiftRefresher without a dependency manager, please add all of the files in `/SwiftRefresher` to your Xcode Project.

 ## Contribution